 Senator McCain served two terms in the U.S. House of Representatives before he was elected to the United States Senate in 1986.
-Senator McCain currently serves on the following Senate Committees during the 115th Congress: Chairman of the Senate Committee on Armed Services; Member and former Chairman of the Senate Committee on Indian Affairs; and Member of the Senate Committee on Homeland Security and Governmental Affairs.
+Senator McCain served on the following Senate Committees during the 115th Congress: Chairman of the Senate Committee on Armed Services; Member and former Chairman of the Senate Committee on Indian Affairs; and Member of the Senate Committee on Homeland Security and Governmental Affairs.

-Senator McCain has seven children and five grandchildren, and lives in Phoenix, Arizona with his wife Cindy.
+Senator McCain had seven children and five grandchildren, and resided in Phoenix, Arizona with his wife Cindy.

 Cindy Hensley McCain has dedicated her life to improving the lives of those less fortunate both in the United States and around the world.
 As the Chair of the Board of Trustees of the McCain Institute for International Leadership at Arizona State University, she oversees the organization’s focus on advancing character-driven global leadership based on security, economic opportunity, freedom and human dignity.

 Cindy serves as co-chair of the Arizona Governor’s Council on human trafficking and on the McCain Institute’s Human Trafficking Advisory Council.
 This is an issue she cares deeply about and is committed to ending human trafficking and supporting victims in Arizona, the United States and around the world, as well as working to improve the lives of victims of human trafficking.
 Through her work with the McCain Institute, several partnerships have been formed with anti-trafficking organizations working on solving various aspects of the problem.

 In addition to her work at the McCain Institute, she serves on the Board of Directors of Project C.U.R.E and the Advisory Boards of Too Small To Fail and Warriors and Quiet Waters.
 Cindy holds an undergraduate degree in Education and a Master’s in Special Education from USC and is a member of the USC Rossier School of Education Board of Councilors.